NoworksM/NFFileUtils/MpvScreenshotSorter.Core/README.md

-# FShorter
+# MpvScreenshotSorter.Core

-FShorter is a simple program to automate the sorting of screenshots mainly for anime files.
+MpvScreenshotSorter.Core is a simple program to automate the sorting of screenshots mainly for anime files.
 Mostly done to replace an old Python script I had to do the same thing for stuff I'm watching on my computer.

 | Argument                                     | Default Value          | Description                                                                                                           |